New Jersey / Union County

 What is the weather like in Summit, NJ year-round?

-Summit experiences four distinct seasons, with warm summers reaching up to 85°F and cold winters dipping to 24°F. The area receives nearly 50 inches of annual rainfall and enjoys sunny weather about 54% of the year.
-This climate sets the stage for a variety of outdoor activities throughout the year.
+Summit experiences four distinct seasons, with warm summers reaching highs of 85°F and cold winters dipping to 24°F. The area receives about 50 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter